WHY RESEARCH MATTERS

-Shady Grove Fertility is a national leader in fertility research and employs a full-time dedicated research staff.
-You may ask, “Why does a private fertility center take the time, effort, and expense of doing research?"
+Shady Grove Fertility is a national leader in fertility research and is one of the only private practice fertility centers in the nation to employ a full-time dedicated research team.
+You may ask, “Why does a private fertility center take the time, effort, and expense of doing research?”
 The answer is multifold:

 We view it as part of our humanitarian responsibility to “give back” to the field.